louis89/yii-ext-LDMutex/README.md

 A mutex implementation for Yii
 ==============================

-This extension implements a mutual exclusion lock pool and works somewhat like Java's Semaphore except that permits are not generated for you.
-Use this extension to secure any part of your code where concurrency is important.
-If an operation must be done atomically and there is a chance that operation could be executed more than once in parallel then you should be using this extension.
+This extension implements a pure PHP mutual exclusion lock pool and works somewhat like Java's Semaphore except that permits are not generated for you.
+Use this extension to secure any part of your code that must be performed atomically.

+Note this is meant to be a pure PHP option for solving concurrency problems.
+There are some unavoidable shortcomings to this extension relating to lock timeouts.
+Please see the usage section below for more details.

 Requirements
 ------------